kendoctor/subjects/php_basics/what-is-php.md

     /**
      * filter nubmers from a list of data items
      *
-     * do a repating for a array vairable
+     * check each item in an array vairable
      */
     function get_numbers_from_a_collection_of_data($data)
     {